ichard26/ichard26.github.io/content/about.md

   static web server of choice!

 [diff-shades] _creator_ _2021 - present_
-: Development tool used gauge the impact of code style changes in Black across OSS code.
+: Development tool used to gauge the impact of code style changes in Black across OSS code.
+Inspired by [mypy-primer] which was inspired by [black-primer].

 [next-pr-number] _creator_ _2021 - present_
 : A simple web utility to query the number the next PR would have for a public Github